 Gmail tabs affect the click performance of marketing campaigns -- creating what Epsilon calls an out of site, out of mind scenario, reducing the effectiveness of email marketing programs.

-consumers viewing Gmail emails on a smartphone could put a major strain on marketing programs, according to the study.
+suggests that consumers viewing Gmail emails on a smartphone could put a major strain on marketing programs, according to the study.
 I disagree.
-Promotions will have a better chance of earning clicks and
+Promotions will have a better chance of earning clicks

 How many of those clicks lead to a search on either an engine or Web site?
 The study does not provide those details, but the story isn't over until the conversion.
 Please chime in if you have any data that follows the path from opening an email on a smartphone to a search on a Web site or engine that led to a sale.